-At the final hearing of the "MİT trucks case" held on 6 May 2016, Gül was handed down a five-year prison sentence for “acquiring and disclosing classified documents related to state security.”
+At the final hearing of the "MİT trucks case" held on 6 May 2016, Gül was given a prison sentence of 5 years on the charge of “acquiring and disclosing classified documents related to state security.”
 The court acquitted both Gül and Dündar of the charge of “attempting to overthrow the government.”
-It also ruled to treat other accusations related to the same report – “aiding FETÖ/PDY terrorist organization without being its member.”
+The court separated the charge of “aiding a terrorist organization without being its member.”
 The court also dismissed the "military espionage" charge, saying it was unable to establish any connection to an agreement with a foreign nation or a terrorist organization.

-The indictment into Dündar, Gül and the opposition Republican People’s Party (CHP) deputy Enis Berberoğlu, who is accused of providing footage of the trucks intercepted near the border with Syria, sought between 7.5 to 15 years for all three suspects on the charge of “knowingly aiding a terrorist organization without being its member” and an additional life sentence for Berberoğlu on charges of “disclosing classified documents for political or military espionage purposes.”
+The indictment against Dündar, Gül and main opposition Republican People’s Party (CHP) lawmaker and former journalist Enis Berberoğlu, who had allegedly provided footage of the trucks intercepted near the border with Syria, charged all three with “knowingly aiding a terrorist organization without being its member” and an additional lifetime imprisonment sentence for Berberoğlu on the charge of “disclosing classified documents for political or military espionage purposes.”

 On 24 May 2017, the seventh hearing in the trial was held by the Istanbul 14th High Criminal Court.
 The court adjourned the trial until June 14.
 At the end of the hearing on June 14, the court ruled to sentence Berberoğlu to life imprisonment, reduced to 25 years in jail, and immediately ordered his arrest, while deciding to separate the charge of “knowingly aiding a terrorist organization without being its member” from the file.

-The 16th Criminal Chamber of the Supreme Court of Appeals reversed the 14th High Criminal Court's 6 May 2016 judgment concerning Dündar and Gül in the “MIT trucks case.”
+In early March 2018, the 16th Criminal Chamber of the Supreme Court of Appeals reversed the 14th High Criminal Court's 6 May 2016 judgment concerning Dündar and Gül in the “MIT trucks case.”
 The Chamber held that Gül “should have been acquitted of the unprovable charge due to a lack of sufficient, substantial and convincing evidence that he had joined Dündar in committing the offense.”